 Keep in mind that these tips are only a suggestion and you can serve a selection of wine, beer, tea or coffee of your choice.
 Some people believe that drinking cold drinks will make cheese harden in your stomach, but it's only an urban myth.

 When taking your fork out of the pot, leave it above the pot and let it drip for a couple seconds to prevent nasty stains on your tablecloth.
 It will also let your food cool before eating it or transferring it to your plate.

 Keep your fingers away from the pot!
 The fondue mixture (and the pot) is hot!

 How to Fondue - Serving Fondue

 Don't forget to have lots of napkins available for your guests.
-Make sure to read these safety tips before your fondue night.
+Make sure to read the following safety tips before your fondue night.
 You should also make sure you're using the right type of fondue pot.